geekboxzone/mmallow_docs_source.android.com/src/source/using-repo.md

 Downloads the specified change from the review system and makes it available in your project's local working directory.

-For example, to download [change 1241](http://review.source.android.com/1241) into your platform/frameworks/base directory:
+For example, to download [change 23823](https://android-review.googlesource.com/23823) into your platform/frameworks/base directory:

-    $ repo download platform/frameworks/base 1241
+    $ repo download platform/build 23823

 A `repo sync` should effectively remove any commits retrieved via `repo download`.
 Or, you can check out the remote branch; e.g., `git checkout m/master`.

-*Note: There is a slight mirroring lag between when a change is visible on the web in [Gerrit](http://review.source.android.com) and when `repo download` will be able to find it, because changes are actually downloaded off the git://android.git.kernel.org/ mirror farm.
-Hence there will always be a lag of approximately 5 minutes before Gerrit pushes newly uploaded changes out to the mirror farm.*
+*Note: There is a slight mirroring lag between when a change is visible on the web in [Gerrit](https://android-review.googlesource.com/) and when `repo download` will be able to find it for all users, because of replication delays to all servers worldwide.

 ## forall ##